ravalkevin/Lab-7_202001170/README.md

 **1) Identify the equivalence classes for the system<br>**

 Equivalence Classes:<br>
-EC1: All sides are positive, real numbers.<br>
+EC1: All sides are positive and real numbers.<br>
-EC2: One or more sides are negative or zero.<br>
+EC2: There are one or more sides are negative or zero.<br>
-EC3: The sum of the lengths of any two sides is less than or equal to the length of the remaining side (impossible lengths).<br>
+EC3: The sum of the lengths of any two sides is less than or equal to the length of the remaining side which is impossible lengths.<br>
-EC4: The sum of the lengths of any two sides is greater than the length of the remaining side (possible lengths).<br>
+EC4: The sum of the lengths of any two sides is greater than the length of the remaining side which is possible lengths.<br>

 <br>